MBAkinlabi/my-app/NOTES.md

-# Rendering Content Conditionally
+# Handling Dynamic Content "The JavaScript Way"
-- I learned how to render content dynamically using conditions.
-Getting interesting.
-- There's another way to do it which I'm going to learn about in the next lecture.
+- The preferred way of rendering dynamic content in JavaScript.
+Use this way more.